 Although Chris wrote long before becoming a dedicated writer, he jumped in full time after retiring from his "mind-numbing" corporate experience.
 In 2017 he teamed with his real-life Night Police partner Paul James Smith, lighting the fuse for the next big challenge he craved.
 The Night Police, the first book in the series, is the result.

-Chris and his wife Janet now call northern California and Boston home.
+Chris and his wife Janet now call southwest Florida and Boston home.
 Their daughter Kelsey, currently in grad school, is likely the fourth generation of law enforcement in the family.
 Not counting Finnegan, her first horse, who retired from the United States Park Police!
 Chris also keeps up with his passions: baseball, fishing, and all things cooking and BBQ, not necessarily in that order.